Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/WiFi/WiFi - Concurrent Mode.rst

 WiFi concurrent mode, also known as AP + Station mode, is a feature that allows devices to operate simultaneously as an Access point and a Station.
 In this example, the Ameba board can connect to an existing wireless network while providing wireless connectivity to other devices.

-First, open the example in “File” -> “Examples” -> “WiFi” -> “ConcurrentMode”.
+First, open the example in "File" -> "Examples" -> "WiFi" -> "ConcurrentMode".

 In the sample code, fill in your SSID, PASSWORD, AP SSID, AP PASSWORD and CHANNEL.